-In estimating the modal shift contribution of policies aimed at making cars less desirable, we focus on urban environments where, with the right investment, travel by bus and coach will be a highly attractive proposition.
-More particularly, we focus on those local authorities classified as Cities or Large Towns by the House of Commons Library - a full list of these local authorities is available in the Annex 3.19 For each of these local authorities, we model two scenarios representing two different levels of ambition.
+In estimating the potential contribution to modal shift of policies aimed at making cars less attractive, we focus on urban environments.
+More particularly, we focus on those local authorities classified as Cities or Large Towns by the House of Commons Library - a full list of these local authorities is available in the Annex.
+For each of these local authorities, we model two scenarios representing two different levels of ambition.

-- Our "low" scenario models a congestion charge which, based on the experience of London we assume to cover 7.5% of local traffic; and - Our high scenario models a comprehensive charging zone, in the localities, but now covering 75% of local traffic.
+- Our "low" scenario models a congestion charge which, based on the experience of London we assume to cover 10% of motor traffic; and - Our high scenario models a comprehensive charging zone, in the localities, but now covering 100% of local traffic.